-ECN Capital's operating results of continuing operations are categorized into two core operating segments and a Corporate and Other segment.
-The Company's core operating segments consist of: (a) Secured Consumer Loans - Triad Financial Services and Source One; and (b) Consumer Credit Card and Related Unsecured Consumer Loans - KG.
+ECN Capital's operating results of continuing operations are categorized into two core operating segments and a Corporate segment.
+The Company's core operating segments consist of: (i) Manufactured Housing Finance; and (ii) RV and Marine Finance.
 The Company's Chief Operating Decision Maker, the CEO, reviews the operating results, assesses performance and makes capital allocation decisions at the business segment level.
 Therefore, each of the Company's business segments is an operating and reporting segment for financial reporting purposes.